 Death and Legacy

-William Wordsworth died of pleurisy on April 23, 1850, at his residence at Rydal Mount, Westmorland, England.
+William Wordsworth died of pleurisy on April 23, 1850, at Rydal Mount, Westmorland, England.
 He was buried in Grasmere's St. Oswald's Church.
-His wife, Mary, released The Prelude, also known as Poem to Coleridge, a few months after death.
+His wife, Mary, released The Prelude, also known as Poem to Coleridge, a few months after his death.
 He was the first and only poet laureate to compose no official verses, which he did in 1843.

 William Wordsworth played a significant role in the Romantic literary movement and enjoyed a noteworthy life as a poet.
 His profound love of the natural world and his reflective and lyrical writing revolutionized English poetry and made a lasting impression on the literary community.

 Wordsworth developed a lifelong appreciation of the natural world through his early experiences in England's Lake District.
 He believed that nature carried deep wisdom and spiritual meaning; therefore, his love of it became a significant motif in his poems.
 He still has no equal when capturing the splendor and force of nature in verse.
 The partnership between Wordsworth and Samuel Taylor Coleridge throughout his career and the release of "Lyrical Ballads" in 1798 were key moments in the development of English literature.
 They pushed the boundaries of conventional poetic norms and ushered in a new period of Romantic poetry with their emphasis on common language, daily issues, and the expression of personal feelings.